Concierge Medicine: Costs, Factors, and Considerations

 Some practices allow you to pay monthly or quarterly instead of just one big annual lump sum.
 So you may have a monthly or quarterly automatic credit card payment or automatic withdrawal ranging from $100 to $250 per month.

-PartnerMD tends to fall on the lower end of this spectrum ranging from $150-$185 per month depending on which market and how many family members you sign up.
+PartnerMD tends to fall on the lower end of this spectrum ranging from$191.67-$208.33 per month depending on the market.
 We have a transparent cost calculator on our website where you can find out how much your membership might cost.